lamhq/tech-notes/pages/devops/terraform/configuration.md

 Nested directories are treated as completely separate modules, and are not automatically included in the configuration.

 Terraform evaluates all of the configuration files in a module.
-- You can separate various blocks into different files for better reading.
+- You can separate various blocks into different files for better reading (e.g., main, variables, output).
 - If two files attempt to define the same object, Terraform returns an error.

 A Terraform module can include other modules into the configuration.
 These child modules can come from local directories or from external sources (like the Terraform Registry).